rundeck/rundeck/docs/en/02-basics/02-chapter1.md

     rd-project -a create -p demo

-After running this command, you can login into the graphical console and see the new project in the project chooser menu.
+After running this command, you can login into the graphical console and see the new project in the project menu.

-The project setup process generates Project configuration in the server, and generate a bootstrap resource model containing information about the RunDeck server's host.
+The project setup process generates Project configuration in the server, and a bootstrap resource model.

 ### Resource model

-The initial resource model generated during project setup will contain information just about the RunDeck server host and is used just for bootstrapping the project.
-You can browse the resource model of a project by going to the "Resources" page.
+The initial resource model generated during project setup will contain information just about the RunDeck server host and is useful just for running local commands on the RunDeck server.
+You can browse the project resource model by going to the "Resources" page.

-In the shell, you can list the Node resources in a project resource model using the shell tool, <code>dispatch</code>.
+In the shell, you can list the Node resources in a resource model using the shell tool, <code>dispatch</code>.
 Specify project name using the <code>-p project</code> option.